ioccc-src/winner/2013/dlowe/README.md

 We liked how this entry used Unicode, specifically UTF-8, in a somewhat obfuscated way.

-Also, why doesn't it crash, and produces a correct output when called with one argument or when all arguments are equal?
+Also, why doesn't it crash but instead produces a correct output when called with one argument or when all arguments are equal?

 For extra fun, compile and run [fun.c](fun.c):